ROBOTOUS/Sample-Source_RFT-Series_v1.0/README.md

 >02_USB_Device_Driver\CDM v2.12.24 WHQL Certified(ONLY_WINDOWS)

-You can downlaod the latest divice driver from the site below.
+You can download the latest divice driver from the site below.

 ```text
 http://www.ftdichip.com/Drivers/VCP.htm